Reduced density matrix and entanglement in interacting quantum field theory with Hamiltonian truncation: Results

 \section{Results}

 The following section is structured in two main parts.
 In the first part, we show results of the method for the Klein Gordon model in equilibrium.
 These results are compared to covariance matrix calculations and serve as a benchmark.
 Additionally, we show results for the interacting sine Gordon model to demonstrate that our method works beyond the free regime.
-The second part of the result section contains time dynamics of the von Neumann entropy for Klein Gordon and sine Gordon models.
+The second part of the result section contains non-equilibrium evolution of the von Neumann entropy in real time for Klein Gordon and sine Gordon models.

 All results shown in this section are computed for a finite cut-off $s_F=18$.
 This corresponds to 1597 states.
 The boundary conditions at the cut are chosen to be Neumann while the (physical) boundary conditions at the outer edges are Dirichlet.
 A constant mode density truncation scheme is used in all computations.
 Further details on the cut-off scheme are described in appendix~\ref{sec:app_bgb_trafo}.
-Normalisations (like the prefactor in~\eqref{eq:norm_matrix_elements_basic}) are enforced by normalising the reduced density matrix numerically after the transformation.
+Normalisations (like the prefactor in~\eqref{eq:norm_matrix_elements_basic}) are enforced by normalising the reduced density matrix numerically.